Ramifications of Re-Gaining Weight After FDL Surgery

 Dr Bernard Beldholm

 Fleur-de-Lis abdominoplasty is a specialised procedure that removes excess skin and fatty tissue, usually after massive weight loss.
-It addresses loose skin in the abdomen, reshaping it into a more contoured and aesthetically pleasing appearance.
+It removes loose skin in the abdomen, reshaping it into a more contoured and aesthetically pleasing appearance.
 Therefore, Fleur-de-Lis abdominoplasty is ideal for patients who have undergone extreme changes in weight.

 Book your appointment online now

 Despite the results of FDL surgery being long-lasting, however, long-term success depends on maintaining a stable weight after the surgery.
-Regaining weight after FDL abdominoplasty surgery can lead to the recurrence of loose, sagging skin, accumulated fat, and restretched and loose abdominal muscles, resulting in a loss of your hard-earned results.
+Regaining weight after FDL abdominoplasty surgery can lead to the recurrence of loose skin, accumulated fat, and restretched and loose abdominal muscles, resulting in a loss of your hard-earned results.

 Understanding the Impact of Weight Regain Post-Surgery